 Trim Heritage Town

-Soon after proclaiming Christianity in Ireland, St. Patrick built a church here on land granted to him by the son of the High King.
-He built it near an ancient ford that crossed the river just beyond the bridge and it was from this that Trim got its name.
+According to legend, St. Patrick and his nephew St. Loman built a church here on land granted to them by the son of the High King.
+They built it near an ancient ford that crossed the river just beyond the bridge and it was from this that Trim got its name.

 During the early 1700's Jonathan Swift, author of Gullivers Travels, was presented with the Vicarage of Laracor in Trim and spent some of his happiest times in the area as judged by the 'Journal To Stella' which was published after his death.
 The Duke of Wellington, Sir Arthur Wellesley was educated in Trim and residents erected the Wellington Column to commemorate on of their past pupils.